ishoman/redux-discussion-forum/README.md

-# React Template App
+# React Reddit-Like App
-**A webpack setup / first React application for Epicodus 06.24.18**
+**A React application for Epicodus 06.24.18**

 ## By Bobby Martin

 ## Description
-This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap
+This is a React Redux application that is used to create posts and up or down vote those posts.

 ## Setup Requirements